History of the Cook Islands: Early European contact

 Spanish ships visited the islands in the 16th century; the first written record of contact between Europeans and the native inhabitants of the Cook Islands came with the sighting of Pukapuka by Spanish sailor Álvaro de Mendaña in 1595, who called it San Bernardo (Saint Bernard).
 Portuguese-Spaniard Pedro Fernández de Quirós made the first recorded European landing in the islands when he set foot on Rakahanga in 1606, calling it Gente Hermosa (Beautiful People).

 British navigator Captain James Cook arrived in 1773 and 1777.
 Cook named the islands the 'Hervey Islands' to honour a British Lord of the Admiralty.
 Half a century later, the Russian Baltic German Admiral Adam Johann von Krusenstern published the Atlas de l'Ocean Pacifique, in which he renamed the islands the Cook Islands to honour Cook.
 Captain Cook navigated and mapped much of the group.
 Surprisingly, Cook never sighted the largest island, Rarotonga, and the only island that he personally set foot on was the tiny, uninhabited Palmerston Atoll.

-The first recorded landing by Europeans was in 1814 by the Cumberland; trouble broke out between the sailors and the Islanders and many were killed on both sides.
+The first recorded landing by Europeans on Rarotonga was in 1814 by the Cumberland; trouble broke out between the sailors and the Islanders and many were killed on both sides.

 The islands saw no more Europeans until missionaries arrived from England in 1821.
 Christianity quickly took hold in the culture and remains the predominant religion today.

 In 1823, Captain John Dibbs of the colonial barque Endeavour made the first official sighting of the island Rarotonga.
 The Endeavour was transporting Rev. John Williams on a missionary voyage to the islands.

 Brutal Peruvian slave traders, known as blackbirders, took a terrible toll on the islands of the Northern Group in 1862 and 1863.
 At first, the traders may have genuinely operated as labour recruiters, but they quickly turned to subterfuge and outright kidnapping to round up their human cargo.
 The Cook Islands was not the only island group visited by the traders, but Penrhyn Atoll was their first port of call and it has been estimated that three-quarters of the population was taken to Callao, Peru.
 Rakahanga and Pukapuka also suffered tremendous losses.